 |10.3.x - 10.5.x||v 1.3.2|

-The following fields and sample values are required if a user does not have four corner offsets calculated, and would like to use the Esri FMV Multiplexer geoprocessing tool to do this.
+The following fields show typical values required if a user would like to use the Esri FMV Multiplexer geoprocessing tool to add geospatial metadata into the file.

 |Sensor Relative Azimuth||0|

-Note: The Unix Time Stamp value is 1442360000000000 and refers to microseconds since the epoch.
+Note: The Unix Time Stamp value refers to microseconds since the epoch beginning January 1, 1970.
 A web site such as Epoch Converter can convert human readable timestamps to microseconds to prepare data for the FMV Video Multiplexer geoprocessing tool.